-This feature lets you publish your posts automatically at the pre described time without you having to be present there to do it.
-With this feature you can actually make the posts while you are away from the system.
-This helps you a lot when you are travelling and you feel the need to update your blog with some post.
-Instead of publishing the posts you can schedule the posts of each article with the exact precision so that it gets displayed at the mentioned time on the blog.
+This feature lets you publish your posts automatically at the pre-described time without you having to be present there to do it.
+With this feature, you can actually make the posts while you are away from the system.
+This helps you a lot when you are traveling and you feel the need to update your blog with some posts.
+Instead of publishing the posts, you can schedule the posts of each article with the exact precision so that it gets displayed at the mentioned time on the blog.

 Feature #5: Content Visibility